 Societal Impact and the Need for Continued Understanding

-Even with significant scientific progress, myths and stigma surrounding autism still exist.
+Even with major scientific progress, myths and stigma about autism persist.
 Many people still misunderstand autistic individuals due to outdated stereotypes or limited awareness.
-Unfortunately, misconceptions have also historically existed within medical communities, leading to missed diagnoses, late diagnoses, or outdated treatment recommendations.
+Today, the focus is shifting toward:

 - Affirming autistic identity